MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### typename on unqualified identifiers

-In [/permissive-](build/reference/permissive-standards-conformance.md) mode,  spurious 'typename' keywords on unqualified identifiers in alias template definitions are no longer accepted by the compiler.
-The following code now produces C7511 * 'T': 'typename' keyword must be followed by a qualified name*:
+In [/permissive-](build/reference/permissive-standards-conformance.md) mode,  spurious `typename` keywords on unqualified identifiers in alias template definitions are no longer accepted by the compiler.
+The following code now produces C7511 *'T': 'typename' keyword must be followed by a qualified name*:

 ```cpp
 template <typename T>